MagnaCarterGT/PardotTest/README.md

 # PardotTest

 Hello, Pardot team!
 This code solves the secret.
 It can be run from command line or from your favorite IDE.

+Feel free to modify SecretKeeper.secret(int) as you see fit, as long as it, you know, returns an int.

-There's no fancy build here; a simple "java TestSecretKeeper [int input]" will do the job.
-If a number is not supplied by the user the program will randomly generate its own and proceed forward.
+There's no fancy build here if you decide to run from the command line; a simple "java TestSecretKeeper [input]" will do the job (I've already provided the initially compiled classes).
+If/when you modify secret() remember to recompile with "javac *.java" before re-running with the new code.

-Feel free to modify SecretKeeper.secret(int) as you see fit.
-Just make sure it returns an int!
+Otherwise, you can run TestSecretKeeper from your IDE.

+If you have any questions/comments/concerns/complaints, please email me at ctempleton89@gmail.com.
+Thanks!